Andhra Pradesh Medtech Zone: History

+Andhra Pradesh MedTech Zone (AMTZ) was first conceptualised in November 2015 as India's first medical device park.
+The initiative was spreadheaded by the then Chief Minister of Andhra Pradesh, N. Chandrababu Naidu, following a series of discussions with representatives from the Indian medical device industry, as well as state and union government officials.

+The project was formally incorporated as a government enterprise on 30 April 2016, and the foundation stone was laid by Chief Minister N. Chandrababu Naidu on 19 August 2016 at Nadupur village in Visakhapatnam.
+The state government facilitated the project by providing the 270 acre site and implementing a single window clearance system to streamline industrial development.

 Hosting World Class Labs

 The key USPs of the campus are its Common Scientific Industrial Laboratories such as the center for Electromagnetic compatibility and safety testing, Center for Biomaterial Testing, Center for 3-D printing, Centers for Lasers, MRI coils, Gamma Irradiation, Moulding, and many other industrial service centers.